 Jewish Learning Fellowship

-The Jewish Learning Fellowship (JLF) is an 8-week experiential, conversational seminar for students looking to deepen their understanding of Judaism on their own terms.
+The Jewish Learning Fellowship (JLF) is a 10-week experiential, conversational seminar for students looking to deepen their understanding of Judaism on their own terms.
 We’re interested in asking big questions.

 You know, the big stuff — like Who am I?
 What communities am I a part of?
 What is worth committing myself to, and why?